 Armistice Day, also known as Remembrance Day or sometimes Poppy Day, is commemorated every year on 11 November.

 On the 11th hour of the 11th day of the 11th month in 1918, the guns of the Western Front fell silent after more than four years of continuous warfare during the First World War.
 In many parts of the world, people observe a two-minute silence at 11am every 11 November, to remember those who lost their lives during the First World War as well as in more recent conflicts.

 Remembrance Sunday 2022 in London

-Remembrance Sunday is the second Sunday in November, the Sunday nearest to 11 November (12 November in 2017).
+Remembrance Sunday is the second Sunday in November, the Sunday nearest to 11 November.
+In 2022, it falls on 13 November.
 Various concerts, church services and commemorative events take place across London on this day to remember the men and women who gave their lives in combat.

 Every year on Remembrance Sunday, a service and parade takes place at the Cenotaph in Whitehall which is attended by the Queen, as well as politicians and military representatives.
 The parade and commemorations in London may result in road closures.
 For the latest travel news, see the Transport for London website.

 For more information on Remembrance, Remembrance events or to make a donation, visit the British Legion website.